foodini/pingem/README.md

 This means that you can end up in a situation were the graph displays a long bout of packet loss, but packets that were thought to be lost in the distant past start arriving in the present.
 The UI can go back to historic metrics and remove the reported lost packet, but this leads to a couple other issues.
 First, what happens if an epoch (a column in the history) has its last packet removed?
 Do we display that as 100% packet loss or as no data?
 I would opt to mark it as 100% loss, but there are times that this is not ideal.
-Secondly, what happens if we lose 0-1000, then receive 1001, and lose 1002?
+Secondly, what happens if we lose icmp_sequence 0-1000, then receive 1001, and lose 1002?
 We've already marked 1002 as lost at some point in the distant past and it won't be re-recorded as lost in the current epoch.
 When 1001 arrives, do we mark everything after it as in transit and start over with determining what has timed out and what hasn't?

 It's a lot of silly heuristics and guesswork that end up making for some very convoluted edge cases in the code that make for lots of cross-interaction and